MetPX/sarracenia/doc/design/deltas.rst

    until they are complete before hitting send.

- - for the client to do multi-threaded send, they just start up any number of dd_senders listening to their own input exchange. sharing the subscription, just like dd_subscribe does.
+ - for the client to do multi-threaded send, they just start up any number of sr_senders listening to their own input exchange. sharing the subscription, just like sr_subscribe (dd_subscribe) does.

  - for large files, you can see progress reports sources receive confirmation of each switching layer receiving each chunk.